 If a formal hearing is warranted, the following procedures apply for disciplinary cases involving a student organization:

-6.4.2 Decisions The decision of the Hearing Board shall be submitted as a recommendation to the Assistant Vice President for Student Affairs/Director, Student Life who may do one of the following:
+6.4.2 Decisions The decision of the Hearing Board shall be submitted as a recommendation to the Assistant Vice President for Student Affairs and Enrollment Services/Director, Student Life who may do one of the following:

 a.
 Accept the recommendation and direct that the sanctions be implemented;b.
 Lessen or otherwise modify the sanctions imposed by the Hearing Board;c.
 Refer the case back to the Hearing Board for further consideration of sanctions.